 Incredibly creamy and so very flavorful, this 10-minute homemade blue cheese dressing will leave you wondering why you ever bothered with the store-bought stuff!

 This is probably my favorite dressing.
 It's so rich and creamy and its flavor is amazing.
 I am perfectly capable of eating it with a spoon, right from the jar - that's how good it is!

 When compared to store-bought varieties, there's truly no comparison.
-This homemade dressing is tastier, creamier, and - just as important - it has a simple and short ingredients list.
+This homemade dressing is tastier, creamier, and - just as important - it has a simple and short ingredient list.